Salina, Kansas: Economy

 Salina hosted the first garment factory for Lee Jeans, which opened in 1889.

 Manufacturing, education, health, and social services are the predominant industries in Salina.
 Agricultural transportation is also a major industry.
 Major employers include these: Tony's Pizza, a Schwan Food Company brand, has operations in Salina to produce frozen pizzas and food for school cafeterias and other institutions; Philips Lighting, a manufacturer of lighting; Exide Battery, a storage battery manufacturer; Great Plains Manufacturing, a farm equipment manufacturer; ElDorado National, a commercial bus manufacturer; and Asurion, an insurance provider.

 As of 2010, 71.0% of the population over the age of 16 was in the labor force.
 0.4% was in the armed forces, and 70.6% was in the civilian labor force with 66.9% being employed and 3.7% unemployed.
 The composition, by occupation, of the employed civilian labor force was: 27.2% in management, business, science, and arts; 25.4% in sales and office occupations; 19.4% in service occupations; 9.9% in natural resources, construction, and maintenance; 18.2% in production, transportation, and material moving.
 The three industries employing the largest percentages of the working civilian labor force were: educational services, health care, and social assistance (21.2%); manufacturing (17.8%); and retail trade (13.1%).

 The cost of living in Salina is relatively low; compared to a U.S. average of 100, the cost of living index is 80.9.
 As of 2010, the median home value was $109,700, the median selected monthly owner cost was $1,070 for housing units with a mortgage and $396 for those without, and the median gross rent was $599.

 Top employers

-According to Salina's 2014 Comprehensive Annual Financial Report, these are the city's top employers:
+As of Salina's 2019 Comprehensive Annual Financial Report, these were the employers with the most employees in 2019: